 The UK animation industry produces a wide range of quality films and programmes for audiences of all ages.
 Read on for information about the Animation Skills Fund which supports training and career development in animation.

-Students, parents and teachers seeking more information about careers in the animation industry should visit Education & Training.
+Students, parents and teachers seeking more information about careers in the animation industry should visit Careers.

 The key purpose of the Animation Skills Fund, formerly known as the animation levy, is to support the development of animation freelancers and talent at all levels - bringing new entrants into the industry and advancing career development.
 Productions that pay in gain access to funding for training and career development programmes.